Ruth Westheimer, MD Appointed the Country's First Loneliness Ambassador

 Isolating the Problem

-The Centers for Disease and Control and Prevention (CDC) also considers loneliness an epidemic, one that was exacerbated by pandemic lockdowns.
+The Centers for Disease Control and Prevention (CDC) also considers loneliness an epidemic, one that was exacerbated by pandemic lockdowns.
 A 2021 online survey found that 36 percent of all Americans, including 61 percent of young adults and 51 percent of mothers with young children, have experienced loneliness in their lives.

-The agency cites a recent study by the National Academies of Sciences, Engineering and Medicine indicating that more than a third of adult Americans aged 45 or older experience loneliness, with nearly a quarter of adults 65 or older considered socially isolated.
+The agency cites a recent study by the National Academies of Sciences, Engineering, and Medicine indicating that more than a third of adult Americans aged 45 or older experience loneliness, with nearly a quarter of adults 65 or older considered socially isolated.
 The study defined loneliness as the feeling of being alone, regardless of the amount of social contact a person has.
 It refers to social isolation as a lack of social connections.

 Feeling detached from the rest of the world can have serious health implications.
 As the report noted, feeling removed significantly increases the chance of premature death from all causes.
 This risk matches the dangers of other health risks such as smoking, obesity, and physical inactivity.
 Social isolation increases the risk of developing dementia by approximately 50 percent and also raises the rates of depression and anxiety.
 Additionally, a lack of meaningful relationships leads to a 29 percent higher risk of heart disease and a 32 percent increased risk of stroke.
 One study even found that older people who report feeling lonely have 76 percent greater odds of dying after surgery.